cryptobuks/Cryptounicorn/README.md

 <img src="https://cryptounicorn.live/safari-pinned-tab.svg" width="100" height="100" />

-**CryptoUnicorn** is a cryptocurrency live tracker & calculator web app.
+**CryptoUnicorn** is a cryptocurrency live tracker, calculator & live code bet web app.

-You can keep all live prices from your favourite exchanges on the same page and create indicators based on the prices.
+Bet on code contracts + keep all live prices from your favourite exchanges on the same page and create indicators based on the prices.

-App:

-Uses VuePack: Vue + Vuex + Webkit + Babel and serves the page using node-static.
-It has a size of ~4MB.

-Api:

-Uses Express + Babel

 Check it out live on **https://cryptounicorn.live**